JOwen-ster/Python-Workshop-FULLYHACKS2025/README.md

 # Python-Workshop-FULLYHACKS2025

-Heyyyy my fellow Pythonistas and or soon to be Pythonistas 💖!!!
+Heyyyy my beautiful Pythonistas and or soon to be Pythonistas 💖!!!

 I am your **`Intro to Python Workshop lead`**, you can call me **`Owen`**!
 I will be teaching you the following in Python: